openshift-vertx-examples/vertx-http-example-redhat/README.md

 ```

 The id of the message is incremented for each request.
 To customize the message, you can pass as parameter the name of the person that you want to send your greeting.
-You can perform this task in three different ways:
+You can perform this task in 2 different ways:

 1. Build and launch using vert.x or the vert.x maven plug-in.
-1. Build and deploy using OpenShift.
 1. Build, deploy, and authenticate using OpenShift Online.

 The id of the message is incremented for each request.
 To customize the message, you can pass as parameter the name of the person that you want to send your greeting.